Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Applications to the black hole problem

+We see that in this regime the leading term in the potential is the one $\propto 1/z^2$, and the multipole expansion holds.
 In a sense we are taking $z$ to be big enough to be far from the horizon, but not so far as to reach the oscillatory region at infinity, as already mentioned in \cite{chia2020tidal}.
 In the static case this intermediate region where the multipole expansion is valid extends all the way to infinity.
+On the CFT side, the conformal blocks in this regime are computed by expanding the irregular state as in (\ref{irregular_state}) and doing the OPE of the degenerate state near infinity term by term.
+This gives an expansion in $\Lambda z$ and $z^{-1}$.